koykov/queue/qos/readme.md

 * `WRR` (Weighted Round-Robin) - items forwards to egress from SQ according it weight.

 `DWRR` (Dynamic Weighted Round-Robin) isn't implemented but planned.

+### Output (egress) SQ

+`egress` is a special SQ, where puts items taken from other SQs.
+There is param `EgressConfig` to set up it:
+* `Capacity` - capacity, mandatory.
+* `Streams` - shards of egress.
+* `Workers` - count of workers that will take items from SQs and put to egress.
+* `IdleThreshold` - how many idle reads available from empty SQs before worker blocks for `IdleTimeout`.
+* `IdleTimeout` - how long worker will block after `IdleThreshold` failed read attempts.

+Each egress worker works iteratively and reads one item per turn.
+From what SQ item will read dependents of prioritization algorithm (see param `Algo`).
+If there is no items to read, the iteration marked as "blank" (idle).
+After `IdleThreshold` blank reads worker will block for `IdleTimeout` period.
+But worker may unblock earlier, if item will enqueue.